chef/automate/components/automate-chef-io/content/docs/datafeed.md

 The Data Feed service is used to send node data to a 3rd party service.
 This can be useful when updating Configuration Management Databases, external Security Dashboards and ITSM platforms.
 The following types of information are sent:

- - Ohai data gathered from each node being managed, this includes HW, OS and installed program information, there is some variation depending on the OS being managed
+ - Ohai data gathered from each node being managed, this includes hardware, operating system and installed program information, there is some variation depending on the operating system being managed
  - Configuration information about each node being managed, this includes Chef Client Run status, Runlists, Cookbooks, Recipes being run against each node
  - Compliance information about each node that shows the compliance state, this includes passed and failed controls for each profile executed against that node